 Vice Chair & Lead for Metrics & Data

 "I am particularly passionate about water conservation and purification."

 Director of Creative Services

 Secretary & Lead for Marketing

-"I’m proud of our car and bike share program, which reduce greenhouse gas emissions and provide a safe and convenient way for students, faculty and staff to commute."
+"I’m proud of our bike share program, which reduces greenhouse gas emissions and provides a safe and convenient way for students, faculty and staff to commute."